SiegfriedEhret/sites/apps/ehretdotme/content/posts/tina.md

 I bumped into [this article](https://blog.cassidoo.co/post/trying-tinacms/) about [TinaCMS](https://tina.io/) and decided to try it.
 I am hyped as a llama.

-Let's see how it goes, if you read this article it means that my website has not exploded in the process.
+Let’s see how it goes, if you read this article it means that my website has not exploded in the process.

 Also, I will progressively move back the content from Contentful to the repository so I am quite convinced that I will break my RSS feed.
 Again.